felipeochoa/aqua-lisp/_posts/2014-10-24-a-python-dsl.md

 ## Translating AST literals into Lisp

-So far we've handled two of the three cases we'd described: branch nodes and leaf nodes.
-Now we are going to translate Python literals.
+So far we've handled half of the translation we'd described; now we are going to translate Python literals.
 Per the official docs, the Python abstract grammar has six builtin types which can end up becoming literals in the AST:

 | Grammar type | `AST` attribute      | Lisp type |
 |:-------------|:---------------------|:----------|